Sooke Gathering Place

 Who is behind the development of Sooke Gathering Place, and who will it serve?

-Sooke Gathering Place will be developed and operated by the Sooke Region Communities Health Network (SRCHN), a non-profit organization dedicated to improving the health and well-being of people throughout the Sooke region.
+Sooke Gathering Place will be developed in partnership with, and operated by, the Sooke Region Communities Health Network (SRCHN), a charitable organization dedicated to improving the health and well-being of people throughout the Sooke region.

 While the project recognizes the growing needs of our region’s aging population, it is not a seniors-only facility.
 The Gathering Place will be a community hub for everyone—a place where seniors can stay active and independent, families can gather, youth can participate in programs, and community organizations can collaborate.